 What is an IP Address?

 An IP address is like a home address for your Internet device.
 It is a number that identifies a device on the Internet.
 Just like your house has a permanent address, your device has a unique Internet address that identifies you to websites and services, providing details like your ISP and the country you are located in.
-You can check your IP address by typing “IP Address” on the Google search, and it appears as a number, for instance, 18.104.22.168.
+You can check your IP address by typing “IP Address” on Google search, and it appears as a number, for instance, 188.8.131.52.

-What is a Static IP Address?
+What is a Static IP address?

-Any IP address that is manually assigned to your device (and which you can also manually set yourself, but as you continue reading this article, you’ll see why that’s dangerous and unwise) is considered a Static IP address.
-We call it static because the IP address (which is a number) doesn’t change.
+Any IP address manually assigned to your device (which you can also manually set yourself, but as you continue reading this article, you’ll see why that’s dangerous and unwise) is considered a Static IP address.
+We call it static because the it (a number) doesn’t change.

-Using a Static IP Address on Your Internet Network
+Using a Static IP Address on your internet network

 Your ISP always assigns a public IP address to your Wi-Fi router.
 Then, the router assigns private IP addresses to all connected devices.
 The websites and pages you visit online can only check your public IP address.

-When you type “What is my IP” on Google, it will show your public IP address that is assigned to your router by the ISP.
+When you type “What is my IP” on Google, it will show your public IP address assigned to your router by the ISP.
 However, if you are using a VPN for some reason, then the IP address will be assigned by the VPN provider.